 - Fear of looking silly–is it attractive when older men show public displays of affection or something that makes for discomfort in people?

 - When my mother suggested we just go off and get married, it brought up in me her own core discomfort, even while she says all the right things, it triggered my own discomfort.

 Is this an example of internalized homophobia?
 Why do I see my wedding to a man in a different light than I would see a heterosexual wedding?

 I think my family, particularly my siblings, would be cheering me on.
 I think my mother, who may have some discomfort, would none the less be supportive.
-My friends and my partners friends would certainly be loving and supportive.
-As Elaine Stritch would say, “So what it the problem?”
+My friends and my partner’s friends would certainly be loving and supportive.
+As Elaine Stritch would say, “So what is the problem?”
 I think it is me.
 As much as I have grown and changed and climbed many fear hills to get to this point, this really is one more big milestone change that pushes barriers and goes up against old stereotypes.